Catherine22/Frontend-Development/JavaScript/README.md

 ```

 ### Identifier, 标识符
-An JS identifier might contants numbers, alphebets, underscores and currency symbols ($).
+An JS identifier might constants numbers, alphabets, underscores and currency symbols ($).
 But starting with a number is illegal.
 ```JavaScript
 var $123_a = 0;
 ```